miikko/Learning-about-compilers/README.md

 Token == <class, lexeme>
 ```

 Lexemes are substrings of the original source code string.
+In some cases, lexemes can be left out from tokens as they provide no further information.
+For example a token with the class *Plus* can be expressed as `<Plus>` and expanded to `<Plus, "+">`.

 **Example: Extracting tokens from a source code string.**